browserengineering/book/book/embeds.md

 real browser, it can be avoided by forcing an image into a block or other layout mode via the `display` CSS property.]
-The underlying reason for this is because, as a type of inline layout, images are designed to flow along with related text, which means they affect and are affected by the [text baseline][baseline-ch3]: by default, the bottom of the image should line up with the text baseline.
+The underlying reason for this is because, as a type of inline layout, images are designed to flow along with related text, which means the bottom of the image should line up with the [text baseline][baseline-ch3] (in fact, `img_height` is saved in the code above to ensure they line up).

 [baseline-ch3]: text.html#text-of-different-sizes